Outgoing SOAS Students

 Will the Erasmus study period count towards my final degree?

 If you undertake an Erasmus placement, you will receive formal academic recognition for your study period abroad.
 Undergraduates who successfully complete an Erasmus year abroad will be credited with four course units to count towards their overall degree requirements (in a way similar to how first year study is credited).
-However, actual marks achieved during the Erasmus placement will not be counted and students’ degree classification will be based on their final year marks (for further information, see the degree regulations).
+However, actual marks achieved during the Erasmus placement will not be counted and students’ degree classification will be based on their final year marks (for further information, see your degree regulations).

 For research degree students, the placement period counts towards the overall registration period of the student’s degree.